 Easy Authentic Hummus Recipe for a Homemade Traditional Hummus

-We’ve had cravings for hummus and Middle Eastern food more generally after making so much Cambodian food – everything from Cambodian barbecue recipes and Cambodian samlors (soups and stews) to my Cambodian-Australian fusion recipes for sausage rolls and meat pies – while we’ve been staying at home quarantine cooking over the last two months.
+We first published this recipe a couple of years ago when we had cravings for hummus and Middle Eastern food more generally after making so much Cambodian food – everything from Cambodian barbecue recipes and Cambodian samlors (soups and stews) to my Cambodian-Australian fusion recipes for sausage rolls and meat pies – while were staying at home quarantine cooking for the first couple of months of the pandemic.

-Lara’s list of suggested cooking projects in case you’re self-isolating also included making Arabic dips such as hummus from scratch, partly because it’s so satisfying to make anything from scratch, but also because it’s so much more delicious, healthier and cheaper than store-bought hummus.
+Lara started a list of cooking projects, as much for us to keep us busy as well as for any of our readers who might also have been self-isolating.
+It included making homemade dips such as hummus from scratch, partly because it’s so satisfying to make anything from scratch, but also because it’s so much more delicious, healthier and cheaper than store-bought hummus.

-During the 7.5 years we lived in Abu Dhabi and Dubai in the United Arab Emirates we would eat some sort of Arabic food at least a few times a week, whether it was dining out at a Syrian restaurant we loved in Abu Dhabi where women made piping hot flatbreads to order or picking up some Lebanese takeaway on our way back from our evening walks along the waterfront of Old Dubai.
+During the 7.5 years we lived in Abu Dhabi and Dubai we would eat some sort of Arabic food at least a handful of times a week, whether it was Lara’s students or my work colleagues bringing boxes of treats such as za’atar croissants into work to share, dining out at Arabic restaurants, such at a Syrian restaurant we adored in Abu Dhabi where women made piping hot flatbreads to order, or picking up some Lebanese takeaway on our way back from our evening walks along the waterfront of Old Dubai.

 And when we travelled the Middle East, whether it was on holidays or for work after we segued back into travel writing, we’d gorge ourselves daily on Arabic food, in Lebanon, Syria, Jordan, Egypt, and the Arabian Gulf countries of Oman, Bahrain, Qatar, and Kuwait.
 We never needed to cook Middle Eastern food at home.